 “I’m leaving.
 I hope you’re happy dying alone.”
 He turned and stepped through my wall to the right.

 “Wait!
 Dad!”
-I leaped toward him, and missed.
+I leapt towards him, and missed.
 He slipped through the wall, and I fell to one knee.
 While I was on the ground, I saw what he had vomited.
 There were cockroaches swimming in the toilet bowl.

 I stood up.
 The wall he escaped through leads to my closet.
 I shoved the door open, and began running to the closet.